getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_model_set.rst

   ``ind = gf_model_set(model M, 'add small strain elastoplasticity brick', mesh_im mim,  string lawname, string unknowns_type [, string varnames, ...] [, string params, ...] [, string theta = '1' [, string dt = 'timestep']] [, int region = -1])``

     Adds a small strain plasticity term to the model `M`.
-This is the main GetFEM++ brick for small strain plasticity. `lawname` is the name of an implemented plastic law, `unknowns_type` indicates the choice between a discretization where the plastic multiplier is an unknown of the problem or (return mapping approach) just a data of the model
+This is the main GetFEM brick for small strain plasticity. `lawname` is the name of an implemented plastic law, `unknowns_type` indicates the choice between a discretization where the plastic multiplier is an unknown of the problem or (return mapping approach) just a data of the model